dmitrymashkalo/dmitrymashkalo/README.md

+### 👋 Hi

-### 👋 Hi, my name is Dmitry and I'm a Software Testing Engineer!
+My name is Dmitry and I'm a Software Testing Engineer, but I don't just stop at learning testing.

+#### ⚡ You can see my practice here:
+- draft
+- draft
+- draft

+#### 📫 My contacts:
+- draft
+- draft

 <!--
 **dmitrymashkalo/dmitrymashkalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.